mafbar-student/mphil-thesis/scaps-1d.md

 # The Basics, and Only the Basics

-In general, the workflow of SCAPS-1D is quite simple.
+The general workflow of SCAPS-1D is quite simple.
 In the most basic sense, this is what you do:

 1. Launch application.
 2. Set the problem.